 Root growth is frequently restricted by excessive soil compaction.
 Compaction implies a decrease in volume, or increase in density, as a soil response to external forces.
 The result is a reduction in pore volume, and changes in pore size distribution, affecting air capacity and gaseous exchange, water retention, hydraulic conductivity, soil strength, and mechanical impedance to root growth.
 Compacted layers limiting root growth and water percolation may be natural or man induced.
 Excessive soil compaction by man activities is many times associated to the use of heavy machinery for tillage and other mechanical activities, and to more intensive land use.
 Shallow compacted layers generally become limiting barriers for root development and for deep percolation and drainage of excess infiltrated rainfall (Pla, 1990).
-This may affect directly plant growth and crop production, and indirectly increase the risks of soil erosion, waterlogging, and water runoff losses.
-In some situations compacted layers close to the soil surface may be loosened by tillage to enhance root growth and drainage, but the loosening effects are not lasting in most of the cases.

-For natural vegetation and rainfed crops, primary consideration has to be given to the duration of the effective rainfall period, and consequently to the availability of soil water, which determines the possibility of successful establishment and sustainability of the cropping systems.
+This may affect directly plant growth and crop production, and indirectly increase the risks of soil erosion, water logging, and water runoff losses.
+In some situations compacted layers close to the soil surface may be loosened by tillage to enhance root duration of the effective rainfall period, and consequently to the availability of soil water, which determines the possibility of successful establishment and sustainability of the cropping systems.
 The adverse effects of drought can be effectively minimized by selecting plants, crops and cropping systems with duration that match the secure moisture available period.
 Adequacy of moisture determines - when temperature is not limiting - the length of the growing period (LGP).
-There have been proposed different approaches to define the length of the growing period (Monteith and Virmani, 1991; FAO 1981).
-The ones based on water balance models appear the ones more adequate to predict the reliability of the water supply for a plant during its growth, but most of them do not yet adequately consider surface sealing effects on water intake, waterlogging and runoff, and the effects of limiting shallow soil layers, natural or man induced, on root penetration, water retention at field capacity, and internal drainage.
+There have been proposed different approaches to define the length of the growing period (Monteith and Virmani, 1991; FAO 1981, 1984).
+The ones based on water balance models appear the ones more adequate to predict the reliability of the water supply for a plant during its growth, but most of them do not yet adequately consider surface sealing effects on water intake, water logging and runoff, and the effects of limiting shallow soil layers, natural or man induced, on root penetration, water retention at field capacity, and internal drainage.

 Figures 1-4 show how the LGP (assuming no temperature and internal drainage limitations) in sloping lands would be influenced by the climatic conditions (rainfall and potential evapotranspiration), the distribution between infiltration and runoff (% of rainfall lost by runoff), and the soil storage capacity (available water capacity, determined by the effective rooting depth and water retention properties of the soil), for climates going from semiarid to humid.
-It may be seen that as the sealing effect increases (increasing % runoff), the influence of the rooting depth (AWC) on the LGP decreases, being completely masked when runoff reaches 60% (figure 4).
+It may be seen that as the sealing effect increases (increasing % runoff), the influence of the rooting depth (AWC) on the LGP decreases, being completely masked when runoff reaches 60% (Fig. 4).
 It is clear that the runoff and effective soil water capacity components of the water balance, both highly affected by soil degradation processes, cannot be neglected in the evaluation and prediction of the effects of those processes on water conservation and potential plant growth and crop production.